 In Spring 2018 Halifax Regional Council approved upgrades to the South Park Bike Lane, which includes making the bike lane a parking-protected lane from Sackville Street to Morris Street and extending the painted bike lane south to Inglis Street.
-The approved upgrades are scheduled to be implemented in late summer or fall of 2018.
+The approved upgrades are scheduled to be implemented in spring 2019.
 To learn more about the project visit HRM’s website.

 Macdonald Bridge Connections

 - C1: Enhancements at the Wyse Road / Nantucket Avenue intersections